HeCodes2Much/repomenu/README.md

 ## is this dmenu?

-instantMENU is a fork of dmenu and can be used as a drop in replacement, maintaining all dmenu behavior and making all extra features optional
+instamenu is a fork of dmenu and can be used as a drop in replacement, maintaining all dmenu behavior and making all extra features optional